Overview & Timeline

 - Foster student learning and growth

-- Improve educator's instructional practice
+- Improve educators' instructional practices

 - Inform human capital decisions based on a professional growth system